Spend a penny

 Many Westerners feel uncomfortable saying that they are going to the toilet.

-In Britain, you may hear a person say they are going to spend a penny instead.
+In Britain, you may hear a person say they will spend a penny instead.

 Posted